 Permanent establishment (PE)

 For non-resident companies, the liability to corporation tax depends on the existence of any kind of PE through which a trade is carried on (except where the trading profits are attributable to a trade of dealing in or developing UK land, when a PE is not needed).
 The meaning of PE for UK tax purposes is set out in statute; it is largely based on the OECD Model Tax Convention definition, but is not identical in all respects.
 Subject to the terms of the relevant DTT, a non-resident company will have a PE in the United Kingdom if it either:

 - has a fixed place of business in the United Kingdom through which the business of the company is wholly or partly carried on, or

 - an agent acting on behalf of the company has and habitually exercises authority to do business on behalf of the company in the United Kingdom.

 A fixed place of business includes (but is not limited to) a place of management; a branch; an office; a factory; a workshop; an installation or structure for the exploration of natural resources; a mine, oil or gas well, quarry, or other place of extraction of natural resources; or a building, construction, or installation project.
 However, a company is not regarded as having a UK PE if the activities for which the fixed place of business is maintained or which the agent carries on are only of a preparatory or auxiliary nature (also defined in the statute).
 From 1 January 2019, this will not be the case where the non-resident has artificially fragmented their business operations to avoid coming within the charge to corporation tax.

 The OECD, under Action 7 of its BEPS Action Plan, has recommended a widening of the scope of the PE definition in Article 5 of the OECD Model Tax Convention.
-It is intended that the amended definition will be incorporated into bilateral double taxation conventions via a multilateral instrument.
-The United Kingdom has not yet, however, announced any changes to the domestic statutory definition of PE to reflect the OECD recommendations.
+It is intended that the amended definition will be incorporated into bilateral double taxation conventions via a multilateral instrument (MLI).
+The United Kingdom is only adopting limited elements of the PE articles in the MLI.